Resources

 Financial advisors invest heavily in investment research tools.
 Fund screeners, portfolio analytics platforms, and market data terminals are table stakes for client service, and most practices have that side of the stack covered.
 The gap most advisors are missing is not on the investment side.

-Two types of research that drive every advisory practice
+The two types of research that drive every advisory practice

 Investment research and prospect research serve different purposes and feed different parts of the practice.
 Investment research supports client service: it informs portfolio construction, performance conversations, and planning recommendations.
 Prospect research supports practice growth: it determines who to pursue, when to reach them, and how to get an introduction.